 ^{}Please note this map both approximates the flow of early childhood funding and the system infrastructure.
-For these programs/services, funding goes directly to program/service providers rather than through local intermediaries.
-Local intermediaries can provide administrative support, eligibility determinations, and other services.
+For these program/services, funding flows through families in the form of vouchers or electronic benefit cards to local providers or retailers.
+Local intermediaries provide administrative support, eligibility determinations, and other services.

 ^{}Expenditures for TANF include basic cash assistance, work activities, work supports, child care, administration & systems, child welfare and other services.
-TANF can also be used for tax credits and Pre-K/Head Start, but Mississippi currently does not but Mississippi currently does not use TANF for these purposes.
+TANF can also be used for tax credits and Pre-K/Head Start, but Mississippi currently does not use TANF for these purposes.